bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-fields.md

-# Get Fields of the Estimate crm.quote.fields
+# Get fields of the estimate crm.quote.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly

 {% endnote %}